 The DATEDIF Function

-DATEDIF is a function that you can find the total days, months or years between two dates with.
+DATEDIF is a function that helps you find the total days, months, or years between two dates.
 You can find the total days between two dates entered on the spreadsheet or include the dates within DATEDIF instead.

-To find the difference between 4/4/2017 and 5/15/2017 with DATEDIF, you should select a cell to add the function to and input ‘=DATEDIF’ in the fx bar.
-Then expand the function with brackets that include the start date and end date cell references B3 and C3.
+To find the difference between 4/4/2017 and 5/15/2017 with DATEDIF, you should select a cell to add the function to (F3, in our case) and input ‘=DATEDIF’ in the ‘fx’ bar.
+Then, expand the function with brackets that include the start date and end date cell references B3 and C3.

 DATEDIF will also work if you put the date information directly into the formula.
 Click a spreadsheet cell to add DATEDIF to, and then input ‘=DATEDIF(“4/5/2017”, “5/15/2017″,”D”)’ in the fx bar.

 The DAY360 Function

-Google Sheets includes DAY360, which calculates the difference between dates for a 360 day year.
+Google Sheets includes DAY360, which calculates the difference between dates for a 360-day year.
 The 360-day calendar is used primarily for financial spreadsheets in which interest rate calculations might be required.

-Now, select cell D4, input the function ‘=DAYS360(B4, C4)’ in the fx bar and press Enter.
+Now, select cell D4, input the function ‘=DAYS360(B4, C4)’ in the ‘fx’ bar and press Enter.
 Then cell D4 will include a total of 360 days between the selected dates.
 Note that the only real use for this particular function is if you are working with interest rates.

 The NETWORKDAYS Function

 As such, you can find the total number of weekdays between a couple of dates with NETWORKDAYS, and you can also specify extra holidays so that it excludes other dates.

 You can add this function to your spreadsheet with the example dates 4/4/2017 and 5/15/2017 entered in cells B3 and C3.
-Select a cell to include the day total in, and click in the fx bar to insert the function.
-Input ‘=NETWORKDAYS(B3, C3)’ and press the Return key to add the function to spreadsheet cell.
-The NETWORKDAYS cell will include the total 29 for the number of days between the dates.
+Select a cell to include the day total in, and click in the ‘fx’ bar to insert the function.

-To add a holiday date to the function, first enter ‘4/17/2017’ in cell A3.
-Select the NETWORKDAYS cell, click the fx bar and modify the function by adding the cell reference A3 to it.
+To add a holiday date to the function, first, enter ‘4/17/2017’ in cell A3.
+Select the NETWORKDAYS cell, click the fx bar, and modify the function by adding the cell reference A3 to it.
 So the function would then be =NETWORKDAYS(B3, C3, A3), which will return 28 with the extra bank holiday also deducted from the total days.